 My WSL2 use cases:

-- Have Shell + Tools with native access to
+- Have Shell + tools with native access to

-- Be able to install Docker Desktop on Windows
+- Install Docker Desktop on Windows.

-Installation process:
+Install process:

-- Abrir “Características de Windows” - Win + R,
+- Open “Windows Features” — Win + R,

 optionalfeatures.
-Check the options:- Virtual Machine Platform
+Check:- Virtual Machine Platform.

-- Windows Subsystem for Linux
+- Windows Subsystem for Linux.

 - Hyper-V (recommended for Docker with WSL2).

-Install WSL, from PowerShell as administrator
+Install WSL from PowerShell as administrator:

-wsl --installCheck available distributions
+wsl --installList available distros:

 luis) and set a password.

-wsl --install -d Ubuntu-24.04When it finishes it launches the console with the
+wsl --install -d Ubuntu-24.04When it finishes, it drops into a

-wsl --list --verbose wsl --set-default-version 2Update
+wsl --list --verbose wsl --set-default-version 2Update:

 wsl --update